slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Copying others is a good way to start.
 Copying yourself is a disappointing way to end."
 -- Kevin Kelly*
 > *"You are strong only where you were broken."
-"It's hard to defeat a high-morale defender with an unlimited supply line."
+"It’s hard to defeat a high-morale defender with an unlimited supply line."
 "Leverage converts knowledge into power."
 -- Naval Ravikant*